havanaDimi/assignement_api/README.md

-# Assignment api for vcf data manipulation
+# Assignment api for vcf data handler
 This is a simple API to allow users to navigate through the data of a vcf file, view.
 Only authorized users can create, edit and delete records in the system.

 # Quickstart